Here’s a sample resume we recently produced for an Oil & Gas Engineer in Hong Kong.

 - What Hiring Managers Look For In Oil & Gas Engineer Resumes

 - Oil & Gas Engineer Job Opportunities

 - Job Hunting Tips from our Resident Headhunter

 Oil & Gas Engineer CV [Full Sample]

-- Skilled engineer with over 8 years of experience in semiconductor and oil and gas industries, having driven major projects valued at >USD 100M for leading blue-chip firms such as Shell, B.P, & ExxonMobil.
+- Skilled engineer with > 8 years of experience in semiconductor and oil and gas industries, having driven major projects valued at >USD 100M for leading blue-chip firms such as Shell, B.P, & ExxonMobil.
 [This opening line perfectly captures a strong summary, citing that you have worked for big brands.]

 - Capable of effectively marrying extensive technical knowledge with practical skills and experience in driving a diverse range of business operations, from expansion and growth operations to technical surveys and consultancy projects.
 [This client wanted to emphasise that he had a range of skills beyond mere ‘on paper’ technical knowledge.
 Such transferable skillsets are nice bonuses to have.
 Depending on your goals and strategy, you can choose to include these traits in your narrative, or alternatively choose to emphasise your technical and industry-specific knowledge, to position yourself as an industry subject-matter expert.
 Both are equally valid approaches, and which one to take depends on context.]